Irina Berezhna

 In 2009, she graduated from the National Academy for Public Administration under the President of Ukraine with a degree in public administration.

 After training in her major, as provided by applicable law, in January 2004, she successfully passed the qualification exam, received a license for notarial activities, and worked as a trainee notary in Kyiv.

-During the training (2000-2002) Berezhna worked as an assistant-consultant of the Chairman of the Subcommittee on legislation, systematization of legislation and its conformity with international law, the Committee on Legal Policy of the Verkhovna Rada of Ukraine.
+During the training (2000–2002) Berezhna worked as an assistant-consultant of the Chairman of the Subcommittee on legislation, systematization of legislation and its conformity with international law, the Committee on Legal Policy of the Verkhovna Rada (parliament of Ukraine).

 In 1999, she opened her first business, a travel agency.
 In 2004, she became the Deputy Director for Legal Affairs at LLC law firm Astra-Service.

-In 2008, her notary office received a professional award, "European quality" of European Business Association (Oxford, UK).
+In 2008, her notary office received a professional award, "European quality" of European Business Association (Oxford, United Kingdom).
 Until November 2007 Irina Berezhna was a private notary in Kyiv city notarial district.

-Scientific and Public Activities
+Scientific and public activities

 In July 2007, Berezhna received her Ph.D. in law.
 She was also the author of several publications on law and notarial practice in the legal and business editions.
 She was a member of the Ukrainian Bar Association.
 She worked closely with the Association of Lawyers of Ukraine, the Chamber of Notaries, and the European Business Association.
 She was also known for her pro-Russian and Eurosceptic views.
 She was an awardee of the all-Ukrainian prize "Woman of the 3rd Millennium".